Belgium country brief

 System of government

-In 2011, there were 5,762 Belgium-born people in Australia, and just over 10,000 who claimed Belgian ancestry.
+In the 2011 Census there were 5,762 Belgium-born people in Australia, and just over 10,000 who claimed Belgian ancestry.

+Australia and Belgium have concluded a number of bilateral agreements.
+A Working Holiday Maker Arrangement took effect in November 2004.
+Australia and Belgium have had a Double Taxation Agreement since 1977 (amended in 1984).
 An Agreement between Australia and Belgium on Social Security entered into force in 2005, providing improved social security protection to people who have lived and/or worked in both Australia and Belgium.
 The social security agreement also exempts Australian employers from the need to provide Belgian social security support for Australian employees sent temporarily to work in Belgium, provided the employee remains covered in Australia, by compulsory superannuation arrangements.

 High level visits